DGEs2018/Traineeship-progress/Week8/journal.md

             .slice() // if the start-index is omitted the entire array will be copied
             ```
     - Objects
-        - list of properties separated by commas
+        - list of key-value pairs separated by commas
         - characterstics name followed by colon and a value

         ```let myPersonalDetails = {
             firstname: "Dawit",
             lastname: "Ghebremedhin"
-            Addresse : "Wagnerstrasse 21"
+            address : "Wagnerstrasse 21"
         }
-        Object.assign() - function that copies all properties from one to another object
+        Object.assign() - method / function that copies all properties from one to another object

         let objectExample = {x:1, y:2, z:3}
         Object.assign(objectExample, {a: 4, b:5, c:6}) // returns {x: 1, y: 2, z: 3, a: 4, b: 5, c: 6}
+        Equivalently, both `.slice()` & `.slice(0)` function likewise for both arrays and strings. let exArray = ['Just', 'a', 'demo', 'to', 'show', 'how', 'slice', 'works'];
+        console.log(exArray.slice()); // ['Just', 'a', 'demo', 'to', 'show', 'how', 'slice', 'works'] console.log(exArray.slice(0)); ['Just', 'a', 'demo', 'to', 'show', 'how', 'slice', 'works']

         ```
     - Mutability
         - The value of numbers, strings and Boolean datatypes can not be changed (immutable)
         - On the contrary objects allow change
-       ``` let myObject = {value: 'don't know what to give it'}
+       ``` let myObject = {value: 'don\'t know what to give it'} or
+           let myObject = {value: "don't know what to give it"} ( use the escape character(\) or wrap the entire phrase around double quotes so as to ignore the single quote, apostrophe)

         let theirObject = myObject; // Objects are said to have the same identity
         ```
 # Notes on Git workflows